cado-security/product-help/docs/cado-response/discovery-import/import/intro.md

 For more infomation about setting up this integration see the [SentinelOne Integration Setup page](/cado-response/manage/integrations/xdr/sentinelone.md) and the [CrowdStrike Integration Setup page](/cado-response/manage/integrations/xdr/crowdstrike.md)

-Once the integration is set up, from within a project click **Import from XDR**
+Once the integration is set up, from within an investigation click **Import from XDR**

 Then choose the XDR Platform you have set up, and click *Continue*